249 Elizabeth Street, North Hobart, TAS 7000 sold on 04 February 2025 | OnTheHouse

 1/137898

-Last Listing description (August 2024)
+Last Listing description (April 2025)

 Situated on the corner of Elizabeth Street and Warwick Street, stands "Melbourne Lodge," one of Tasmania's oldest residences.
 Constructed by convicts around 1829, this sandstone Georgian mansion was built for John Stracey, the colony's first auctioneer, but soon began a new life as a private boys school.
 The Warwick Street wing was added in 1835 to help expand the school's accommodation, however, the honourable George Salier soon purchased the property and again made more renovations and additions to house his large family of 14 children and numerous servants.
 George and his wife Harriett lived out their entire lives in their luxury home and when George passed, one time Tasmanian Premier Honourable Adye Douglas MLC, became the new custodian, before the property resumed its educational links to become the Hobart Ladies College.
 In 1992, a major renovation project was completed, and Melbourne Lodge began its new life as a boutique hotel.
-This theme has been continued by its current owners, with The Lodge on Elizabeth currently being operated as a Heritage Bed and Breakfast facility.
+This theme has been continued by its current owners, with The Lodge on Elizabeth currently being leased as a Heritage Bed and Breakfast facility.

-Available as vacant possession, this property is a must inspect for those seeking a large CBD footprint able to accommodate an extended family, work crew or group.
 Developers may see an opportunity to take advantage of the mixed urban zoning and repurpose into medical rooms, offices or similar (STCA).
 For those wishing to semi-retire with a steady passive income - short/long term accommodation or a wedding/function centre, is perfectly suited to this grand old manor (STCA).

 Once inside this magnificent building, you are greeted by a glorious entry hall, bisecting two large living spaces, one of which is currently being utilised for dining.
 These spaces are warm and inviting, featuring decorative fireplaces, soaring ceilings, stunning refurbished timber floors, chandeliers and an all-encompassing sense of history and heritage.
 An adjacent kitchenette space provides an opportunity to upscale the catering amenity if required.